 Those are the basic guidelines with which each set of players builds their own set of rules around.
 Or not.

 Equipment for bike polo is simple and normally consists of a bike with a low gear ratio for quick acceleration, a mallet made from aluminum ski poles attached to a plastic head, and a street hockey ball.
-Informational videos on how to make your own mallets and more can be found at Legitbikepolo.com.
+There bike polo specific companies like Fixcraft that design and manufacture everything you need.